SAP/ui5-tooling/docs/pages/Configuration.md

 A project must have a `name` and might define a `copyright` string.

-In the UI5 Tooling, a project is typically identified by the configured `name`.
+In UI5 Tooling, a project is typically identified by the configured `name`.
 It must be unique and should ideally follow a namespace scheme like `company.businessarea.project`.

 #### copyright